pawan7197/ecomm/README.md

 HTTP (port 80): So people can access the website.

-✅ This allows you and users to connect to the EC2 and view your website.

 📸 Add Image: Screenshot of Security Group Inbound Rule Configuration Here
 ![Image](https://github.com/user-attachments/assets/bebadcde-0a90-4a0f-a74c-1ec85a98abc0)

 2. 🚚 Deploy the E-Commerce App on EC2 Instances